S1ckAndTired/CBBH/README.md

     #When trying to read a local file with xxe attack in scg, if `file:///` doesn't work right away, try php filter `php://filter/convert.base64-encode/resource=index.php`

+    #This is another php wrapper when the another one fails
+    php://filter/read=convert.base64-encode/resource=

     #When trying to bypass extension filter, this method `blah.php.jpg` is valid one, but it doens't work try `blah.jpg.php`

 XXE attack